emmideric/alx-system_engineering-devops/README.md

-Script that counts that displays the 10 newest files
+Script that creates an alias